bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 ---

-## 🚀 Using the client in your application
+## 🧩 Using the Client

-### Option A — Spring configuration (recommended)
+### Option A — Spring Configuration (recommended)

-Add this module as a dependency and set the base URL.
-The module contributes a small configuration:
+Include this module as a dependency and configure the base URL:

 ```java
 @Configuration
 public class CustomerApiClientConfig {

   @Bean
   public RestClient customerRestClient(RestClient.Builder builder,
                                        @Value("${customer.api.base-url}") String baseUrl) {